clesssalvein/zpaq-backup-windows/README.md

 This system is intended for incremental archiving and long-term storage of archives of directories (databases) and verification of created archives in Windows OS.

 The system includes:
-- Directory with zpaq application
+- Directory with "zpaq" application
 - Main script "zpaq-backup.cmd"
 - File containing a list of databases "dbsList.txt"
 - Dynamically created directories: